jadilorenzo/obsidian/Story/Story.md

 The attendant struggled through the confusion typical of the response to Alan pointing out the obvious.

-_I don’t have time for this._
+_I don’t have time for this if I intend to keep everyone’s spine intact._

 Alan brought his open hands into a fighting stance, activating his gloves which began to glow a faint yellow with the light of their electromagnetic field set for deflect and stun.
+His jaw was set. *I’m not messing up this time.*

 The attendant reached for his sword.